Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - *How do I specify which machine to install the ELK server on versus which to install Filebeat on?*
 - This requires a Kibana endpoint configuration, on the configuration file (filebeat-config.yml) this looks like:
 - setup.kibana:
-  - host: "10.1.0.4:5601" Because we are connecting the webVM's to the ELK server, we need to edit the configuration file to include the ELK server's IP address.
-Filebeat is built to collect data about specific files on remote machines, it must be installed on the VMs you want to monitor
+  - host: "10.1.0.4:5601" Because we are connecting the webVM's to the ELK server, we need to edit the configuration file to include the ELK server's IP address as the host.
 - *Which URL do you navigate to in order to check that the ELK server is running?* http://10.1.0.4:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._